rubyworks/library/README.md

 ### Preparing your Projects

-For a project to be usable by Library it must conform to common organizational standards for a Ruby project.
-More importantly it must must have a `.ruby` file That is the bare minimum for a project to be loadable via Library.
-The only exception is for installed gems.
-If you point Library torwards a gem home, it will gather the necessary metadata from the gem's `.gemspec` file instead.
+For a project to be usable via Library it must conform to common organizational standards for a Ruby project.
+Most importantly it should have a `.ruby` file.
+It is highly recommend that a project have a `.ruby` file although Library can fallback to `.gemspec` if a `.ruby` file isn't found.
+But relying on a `.gemspec` of going to slow things down.
+Library can also handle installed gems.
+If you point Library torwards a gem home, it will gather the necessary metadata from the relative `specifications/*.gemspec` though again an available `.ruby` file in the project is going to improve performance.

+See http://dotruby.github.com/dotruby for more information about `.ruby` files.

 ### Autoload Caveat